ENCCS/hpda-python/content/setup.rst

 .. code-block:: console

    $ conda --version
-   $ # should give something like conda 24.11.2
+   conda 24.11.2

 With conda installed, install the required dependencies by running:

 .. code-block:: console

-   $ conda env create -f https://raw.githubusercontent.com/ENCCS/hpda-python/main/content/env/environment.yml
+   $ conda env create --yes -f https://raw.githubusercontent.com/ENCCS/hpda-python/main/content/env/environment.yml

 This will create a new environment ``pyhpda`` which you need to activate by: